Skip to the content

 7.1 Introduction

-Each semester the Assistant Dean for Curricular Affairs publishes an examination schedule for that semester.
-Students should check the schedule carefully to see whether they are taking courses that might have exams on the same day or whether their exam schedule involves an exam each day for more than three consecutive days.
+Each semester the Associate Dean for Academic Affairs publishes an examination schedule for that semester.
+Students should check the schedule carefully to see whether they are taking courses that might have exams on the same day or whether their exam schedule involves taking an exam on four or more consecutive days.
 (See information below about rescheduling of exams.)

-Students may generally take proctored examinations on secure laptop computer (students load an approved program into their own laptop) or write in an examination booklet (a “blue book”).
+Students may generally take proctored examinations on a laptop computer (students load an approved program into their own laptop) or write in an examination booklet (a “blue book”).

 7.2 Rescheduling Law School Exams

-Under the Law School Rules, students must take exams at the scheduled time unless there are "extraordinary or compelling circumstances."
+Under the Law School Rules, students must take exams at the scheduled time and in the format specified on the exam schedule unless there are "extraordinary or compelling circumstances."
 (See Rule 6.03.)
-For example, a student scheduled to take two exams on the same day may postpone one of the exams for up to one week.
+For example, a student scheduled to take two exams "on the same day may postpone the second examination to the first day on which the student does not have a scheduled examination."
 See Rule 6.03 (1).
 A student who has four exams on consecutive days may postpone one of the exams for up to one week.
 Students may postpone final exams that fall on a Sabbath or other religious holiday.
 See Rule 6.03(2).
 Otherwise, the acceptable reasons for rescheduling an exam are few.
-You should review Rule 6.03.

-To reschedule an exam, you must give notice to the Assistant Dean for Student & Academic Affairs no later than four weeks before the start of the examination period.
-Every semester the Assistant Dean will set a deadline for such notice and publish the deadline on the school’s web site.
-After the deadline, the Assistant Dean will only accept applications to re-schedule an examination for unforeseen or emergency reasons.
+To reschedule an exam, you must give notice to the Assistant Dean for Student Affairs, at least four weeks before the start of the examination period.
+Every semester the Assistant Dean for Student Affairs will set a deadline for such notice and publish the deadline on the school’s website.
+After the deadline, the Assistant Dean for Student Affairs will only accept applications to re-schedule an examination for unforeseen or emergency reasons.
+The Petition for Rescheduling an Exam is available on the Law School forms page.
+Supporting documentation may be required.

-The Rules give the Assistant Dean some discretion in rescheduling in very limited circumstances.
-The Rules also specify circumstances in which the Assistant Dean may not reschedule an examination.
-The Assistant Dean may not reschedule an exam when a student is taking a bar review course within driving distance of Madison, when a student has a professional opportunity that conflicts with the examination, when a student is late or oversleeps, when a student wishes to leave early for a break, or when the student has three exams on three consecutive days.
+The Rules give the Assistant Dean for Student Affairs some discretion in rescheduling in very limited circumstances.
+The Rules also specify circumstances in which an exam may not be rescheduled.
+An exam may not be rescheduled when a student is taking a bar review course within driving distance of Madison, when a student has a professional opportunity -such as a job interview- that conflicts with the examination, when a student is late or oversleeps, when a student wishes to leave early for a break, or when the student has three exams on three consecutive days.
 See Rule 6.03(4)

 7.3 Special Examination Accommodations for Students with Disabilities

 Students who have disabilities that may affect the taking of examinations for their courses must be assessed at the McBurney Disability Center before the Law School can provide accommodations.
-The Assistant Dean for Student & Academic Affairs is responsible for all such accommodations (Room 5105) after McBurney staff have completed the assessment.
-Examination accommodations may include a longer time for the exam, use of a computer, or a private room.
+The Assistant Dean for Student Affairs is responsible for all such accommodations after McBurney staff have completed the assessment.
+Examination accommodations may include a longer time for the exam or a private room.
 However, no accommodations will be available to students who have not completed McBurney’s assessment process.

 7.5 Final exams the semester of graduation